 LET ME TELL YOU MY STORY FOR A MOMENT

-The small local shop instead of the big factory.
+The small local craft shop instead of the huge factory.

 This is my conception as a craftsman.
 An "artistic craftsman", as I have often been called, who does not rely on digital technology, but remains tied to manual skills and high-level professional processing techniques.
 Techniques that are daughters of the ancient traditions of which Italy and Sicily in particular are the cradle.

-There are two constants of mine: Sicily, which means love for my territory from which I take inspiration for my creations every day; the Art, which I pour out in my handcrafted creations.
-Everything I do - the dresses, the scarves, the bags, the caftans, the flying cloths, the Moor's heads - is the result of a deep bond with the tradition of my land, which every day teaches me something more and nourishes my inspiration, and of an unstoppable research work, which guides the choice of fabrics.
+There are two constants of mine: Sicily, which is love for my territory from which I draw inspiration for my creations every day; the Art, which I pour out in my handcrafted creations.
+Everything I do - the dresses, the scarves, the Handbags, the caftans, the flying cloths, the Moor's heads - is the result of a deep bond with the tradition of my land, which every day teaches me something more and nourishes my inspiration, and of an unstoppable research work, which guides the choice of fabrics.

 I am the last of seven children, born and raised in Melilli.
 When I was only fourteen, I moved to the United States.
 I wanted to study art and, to support myself, I did various jobs: the fishmonger, the greengrocer.
 I have also been to the tobacco plantations.
 When I returned to Italy, I chose Florence to study at the American Academy of Art, while simultaneously working in a prestigious fashion boutique in the city.

 I would like to say that, in my work, everything comes from a careful study of the market, but the truth is another: I prefer to follow my instincts.
 I look around and try to identify faces and bodies, but also situations, moments and environments that can embody the philosophy of my creations, capable of transmitting their spirit, energy and personality.